tc39/proposal-record-tuple/README.md

 We propose to add `JSON.parseImmutable` so we can extract a Record/Tuple type out of a JSON string instead of an Object/Array.

 The signature of `JSON.parseImmutable` is identical to `JSON.parse` with the only change being in the return type that is now a Record or a Tuple.

-## JSON.stringify

-Stringifying a record or a tuple should output object or array syntax that corresponds recursively.

 ## `Record` prototype